Common Acrylic Concrete Sealer Problems & How To Prevent and Fix Them

 If you just cleaned your concrete to apply new sealer, give the surface a couple days to dry.
 If you are in a hotter/dry climate, 24 hours may be sufficient.
 Another, often overlooked source of concrete dampness is morning dew.
 Wait till later in the day to seal concrete to prevent blushing (from morning dew) and solvent pop (surface bubbles).

-Watch out for Mother Nature, while not always predictable, it’s a good idea to check your local weather forecast.
+Watch out for changes in weather.
+While not always predictable, it’s a good idea to check your local weather forecast.
 If you have any doubts about rain, hold off and plan to seal on another day.
 Also consider that after applying your initial solvent acrylic coating, it’s best to wait 24 hours before applying an optional second coat.
 If you apply a first coat and the weather changes before you apply the second coat, delay the second coat, let the surface dry again and then apply the second coat.
 Many people don’t realize that oil based/solvent acrylic sealers will chemically soften an existing, fully cured solvent acrylic coating and bond without any sanding (no true recoat window).

 Make sure you remember to shut your irrigation sprinkler system off while sealing with solvent acrylic.
 Many people have forgotten to do this and it’s frustrating.
 Fortunately it’s not the end of the world because the surface can be repaired but this mistake will cost you time and a little bit of money.